Joel-hou/SmartInspector/README.md

 Issues:
 - Connection lost after 15 seconds due to 'No ack received'
-- Both X-lite and Blink could not register successfully via TCP on one of our windows virtual machine, strangely on another windows virtual machine registering via tcp works properly
+- Both X-lite and Blink could not register successfully via TCP on one of our windows virtual machine, how ever these two windows VMs are supposed to have totally the same network environment and configuration.
+- On our recently deployment, both of these two VMs could register to ellis successfully via TCP.

 ## 6 Official Doctor Tests Demo